Itching to travel? Explore Singapore and visit these island destinations without having to cross the border.

 10. Coney Island

-Escape with (or from) the family to this wonderfully rustic island near Singapore!
+Escape with the family to this wonderfully rustic island near Singapore!
 A trip to Coney Island – also known as Pulau Serangoon – is a great option for a cracking day out.
 Read our guide on the top things to do on the island and its Punggol surroundings to make the most of your adventures.

-Enjoy your island-hopping adventures, folks!
-And don’t forget the sunscreen!
+Enjoy your island-hopping adventures, folks, and don’t forget the sunscreen!